cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 After that, one performs a backup and a restore of the system.
 The commands [cesapp backup](https://docs.cloudogu.com/de/docs/system-components/cesapp/operations/backup/) and [cesapp restore](https://docs.cloudogu.com/de/docs/system-components/cesapp/operations/restore/) can be used for this.

-Once all dogus have been restarted, test whether your own dogu is running normally and all test data is still available.
+Once all Dogus have been restarted, test whether your own Dogu is running normally and all test data is still available.

 ### Changeability of the admin group